Typhoon Haiyan: Philippines

 Typhoon Haiyan, called Yolanda in the Philippines, caused catastrophic damage throughout much of the islands of Leyte, where cities and towns were largely destroyed.
 By April 17, 2016, the National Disaster Risk Reduction and Management Council (NDRRMC) confirmed 6,300 fatalities across the country, 5,902 of those taking place in the Eastern Visayas.
 However, the true death toll remains unclear.
 Haiyan also caused 28,688 injuries, destroyed 550,928 houses and damaged 589,404 others.

 In Surigao City, 281.9 mm of rainfall was recorded, much of which fell in under 12 hours.
 Storm surges were also recorded in many places.
 In the island of Leyte and Samar, PAGASA measured 5–6 m waves.
 In Tacloban, Leyte, the terminal building of Tacloban Airport was destroyed by a 5.2 m storm surge up to the height of the second story.
 Along the airport, a storm surge of 4 m was estimated.
 Waves of 4.6 m were also estimated.
 On the western coast of Samar, the storm surge was not as significant.

-Haiyan's first landfall was at Guiuan in Eastern Samar, where the typhoon touched down at 4:40 am.
+Haiyan's first landfall was at Guiuan in Eastern Samar, where the typhoon arrived at 4:40 am.
 Nearly all structures in the township suffered at least partial damage, many of which were completely flattened.
 For several days following Haiyan's first landfall, the damage situation in the fishing town remained unclear due to a lack of communication in and out of the area.
 The damage could finally be assessed after Philippine Air Force staff arrived in Guiuan on November 10.
 Prior to this, a local priest was able to take his motorbike from Guiuan to the cities of Catbalogan and Calbayog (also in Samar) armed with photos of the devastation, shot on his mobile phone.

 Weather radar reflectivity loop of Haiyan's landfall on Leyte Island.
 Tacloban was struck by the northern eyewall, the most powerful part of the storm; it obliterated much of the city.

 There was widespread devastation from the storm surge in Tacloban especially in San Jose, with many buildings being destroyed, trees knocked over or broken, and cars piled up.
 The low-lying areas on the eastern side of Tacloban were hit the hardest, with some areas completely washed away.
 Flooding also extended for 1 km inland on the east coast of the province.
 City administrator Tecson John Lim stated that roughly 90 percent of the city had been destroyed.
 Journalists on the ground have described the devastation as, "off the scale, and apocalyptic".
 Most families in Samar and Leyte lost some family members or relatives; families came in from outlying provinces looking for relatives, especially children, who may have been washed away.
 The entire first floor of the Tacloban City Convention Center, which was serving as an evacuation shelter, was submerged by storm surges.
 Many residents in the building were caught off-guard by the fast-rising waters and subsequently drowned or were injured in the building.